Holidays

 40. Sausage Stuffing

-While this Thanksgiving side dish is not exactly new, sausage stuffing made using breakfast sausages in addition to celery, bread cribs, onion and poultry seasoning can be a great switch if you usually make meatless dressing.
+While this Thanksgiving side dish is not exactly new, sausage stuffing made using breakfast sausages in addition to celery, bread crumbs, onion and poultry seasoning can be a great switch if you usually make meatless dressing.
+The browned sausage seasons the bread and aromatics from within, giving the whole pan a deeper flavor.

 41. Peas and Pancetta